Tharoon-Veerasethu/Predictor_fish_weight/README.md

 We can anticipate the weight of the fish using the data supplied by these variables.

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
-Please make sure to update tests as appropriate.

 ## Project status
 This project is finished since it met all of its requirements.
-So, the status of the project is COMPLETED.
-However, anybody may opt to fork this project or volunteer to add cool new features, allowing this project to continue.
-You may also submit an explicit request to be this project's maintainers.

 ## License
-As of now NONE.
+NONE.